dvreeze/ocp-java-17-learning/doc/chapter11-exceptions-and-localization.md

 Note that before the ending parenthesis of the resource specification, the semicolon there is optional.
 The semicolon is required between the resources, though.

+The *scope of a resource* is only the try-block itself, and not any catch-clauses or optional finally-clause after that!
+The curly braces of the try-block indeed suggest that as well.
+The fact that the scope of a resource is limited to the try-block is consistent with the fact that the resource is closed before running any catch-clauses or finally-clause after that!

+If resources are created ahead of time, and only referenced in the "resource specification" as variable name (without type), they *must be final of effectively final*.

+#### Understanding suppressed exceptions

+TODO

+### Formatting values

+TODO